Baseball plans game at Field of Dreams, but will they come?

 “For both baseball and the general public, what a match made in heaven that would be for this year,” said Keith Rahe, now a tourism official but who previously farmed a half mile from the Field of Dreams and vividly remembers the scorching summer of 1988 when the movie was filmed.
 “Just to have something to feel good about — how do you measure that?”

-Major League Baseball announced plans for the game nearly a year ago, making it the latest regular-season game held at irregular locations, from Fort Bragg, North Carolina, for a July 4th celebration, to annual games at Bowman Stadium, a minor league ballpark in Williamsport, Pennsylvania, the town where the Little League World Series is played.
-As Commissioner Rob Manfred said in announcing the game, “We look forward to celebrating the movie’s enduring message of how baseball brings people together at this special cornfield in Iowa.”
+Major League Baseball announced plans for the game nearly a year ago, making it the latest regular season game held at irregular locations, from Fort Bragg, North Carolina, for a July 4th celebration to annual games at the home of the Little League World Series in Williamsport, Pennsylvania.
+As Commissioner Robert Manfred said in announcing the game, “We look forward to celebrating the movie’s enduring message of how baseball brings people together at this special cornfield in Iowa.”

 But more than two months after the league’s scheduled opener in March, no games have been played and no one knows for sure if there will be a season, much less a contest in a cornfield.